 The World’s an Oyster in Wellfleet

-This sleepy, historic village of under 3,000 people swells six-fold during this event.
-Like lapping waves, 10,000 people wash up and over Main Street to unleash their love of the eponymous oyster, retreating back to their cars in the evening.
+This sleepy, historic village of 3,000 people swells six-fold during this event.
+10,000 people wash up and over Main Street to unleash their love of the eponymous oyster.

-Merrior comes from the Latin word mer for sea and describes how the effects of tides, salinity, algae and temperature impact the taste.
+Merrior comes from the Latin word mer for sea and describes how tides, salinity, algae, and temperature impact the taste.
 East and West coast oysters taste vastly different but training allows you to appreciate both flavors, neither being superior to the other.
 Preference depends on the subtleties of your individual palette.